Why Would a Child Need a Heart Transplant?

 Potential heart transplant recipients are identified by their surgeon or cardiologist.
 The patient and family are given the option of transplantation.
 They are taught about the process and care involved.

-The evaluation process involves blood work, imaging studies like ultrasounds, and evaluation of heart pressures and function during a cardiac catheterization.
-A medical evaluation, and evaluation of the patient and their family's social support system will be reviewed.
+The evaluation process involves blood work, imaging studies like ultrasounds, and evaluation of heart pressures and function during cardiac catheterization.
+A medical evaluation and evaluation of the patient and their family's social support system will be reviewed.

-If the patient, family and doctor agree, the patient’s situation is presented at a multidisciplinary transplant meeting.
-A group decision is made about next steps.
-Not every patient who may need a transplant is for a good fit for transplantation.
-Patients are not listed for transplantation for many reasons.
-They can be:
+If the patient, family and doctor agree, the patient’s case is presented at a multidisciplinary transplant meeting.
+A group decision is made about the next steps.
+Not every patient who may need a transplant is a good fit for transplantation.
+Sometimes there are other medical or surgical interventions that can be attempted before transplantation.
+Patients are not listed for transplantation for many reasons, including:

 • Medical problems that do not support a transplant